 Dry out your tent

-Whether you have a camper trailer or a tent, if you want to continue to enjoy camping, you will need to ensure your tent is dried out complete before it is stored for future use, because no-one wants to sleep in a mouldy tent.
+Tents must be dried out completely before being stored for future use, because no-one wants to sleep in a mouldy tent.
 I have once and that was once too often!

 As soon as possible on your return home, not only dry out the tent fabric but also the poles and pegs to avoid rusting.
 Actually pitching the tent if you have room is the most effective option, but if not, lay it out over a flat surface and rearrange it several times until you are certain it is completely dry.